Did You Pick The Best Farmhouse Sink? Read The Best Material for Farmhouse Sink Guide Until The End To Be Sure

 - Cast Iron - Heavy duty with exact measurements for "easier" installation

-- Granite Composite - More cost-effective compared to Stone
+- Granite Composite - More cost-effective compared to natural Stone

 - Copper - Bold, unique finish that is anti-bacterial